lightningkite/lk-react-starter/README.md

 The purpose of this project is to be a starting point for new React apps that use Lightning Server as the backend.
 It is already set up with many packages and components that will be used in almost all projects including:

+- Module bundling and local development with Vite
 - Authentication
 - Ability to switch which backend deployment is used from the login screen
 - Mock API for local development without running the backend